ananis25/product-search/notes.md

     - Something like a _shopping bag_, that users can add items to and compare them all at once.
 Currently, the interface only lets you compare products with the _current_ set of preferences.
     - Making the recommendation page shared by someone _editable_ so I could start off from the original, and tweak preferences to generate new recommendations.
     - Similar to the previous point, `persisting` search sessions.
 Resuming a search by typing in the search bar all over again is painful.
     - `Natural language input`?
 I know a questionnaire is better to start with, but given a set of recommendations, interaction with them could be made conversational.
-Say, asking if this particular phone is rugged, and the interface translating that to the relevant attribute (screen material?).
+Say, asking if this particular phone is good for rugged usage, and the interface translating that to the relevant attribute (screen material?).
     - Marking some preferences as `hard constraints`.
 Sometimes, I really only want to see phones with stock Android.
 Amazon search interface does provide this, but it is not guaranteed the necessary attribute shows up in the list of auto-generated facets.

 - Mixed initiative input